xexefe121/Spotifymcp/README.md

 - `get_playlist_tracks`: Get full details of the tracks of a playlist (1-100 tracks per request)
 - `get_playlist_items`: Get full details of the items of a playlist (1-100 items per request)
 - `modify_playlist`: Change playlist details (name, description, public/private state, collaborative status)
+- `add_tracks_to_playlist`: Add one or more tracks to a playlist with optional position

 ## License